BBK-PiJ-2016-67/cw-ds/README.md

 In order to complete the coursework, you have to:

-- write an implementation of interface FunctionalList that extends ArrayList called FunctionalArrayList
-- write an implementation of interface FunctionalList that extens LinkedList called FunctionalLinkedList

 - write an implementation of interface SampleableList

 - write a class StackImpl that extends class AbstractStack
 - write an implementation of interface ImprovedStack.
 This class cannot extend either AbstractStack or StackImpl